 Healthy Aging Champions

 A Healthy Aging Champion is a volunteer who learns about various healthy aging topics in MS and shares that information with their families, churches, and in their local communities.
-Healthy Aging Champions bring important and accurate information to local communities across Mississippi, and they also network with each other to share best practices.
+Healthy Aging Champions bring important and accurate information to local communities across Mississippi.
+They also network with each other to share best practices.
 Training is provided to these volunteers on a regular basis.
 Healthy Aging Champions will also be recognized on the MPHA website; in various publications; and at various public health conferences.

-If you wish to become a Healthy Aging Champion, you can do so by completing this form.
+If you wish to become a Healthy Aging Champion, you can do so by completing the form found here:

 National-level information